equinixmetal-archive/docs-packet-legacy/guides/storage/minio.md

 * MINIO_VOLUMES: is the directory (path) where your files will reside.

-* MINIO_OPTS: is the way in which you tell the Minio server to operate from particular IP address to a specific port.
+* MINIO_OPTS: is the Minio server's IP address and port.

 #### Minio Startup Script

-The Minio Server will need a startup script created.

-First up, down load the descrpitor file:
+First up, download the descrpitor file:

 ```
 curl -O https://raw.githubusercontent.com/minio/minio-service/master/linux-systemd/minio.service
 ````

-Double check the contents of the file.
+Double check the contents of this file.
 Once you are satisified with the content, the file will then need to be moved to `/etc/systemd/system`.

-To ensure systemd knows of the new startup it is necessary to reload the systemd units:
+To ensure systemd knows of the new startup script, you'll need to reload the systemd units:

 ```
 systemctl daemon-reload
 ```

-To ensure the Minio Server automatically starts at reboot, add it to systemctl:
+Also, to ensure that the Minio Server automatically starts at reboot, add it to systemctl:

 ```
 systemctl enable minio
 ```

 This completes the install, and setup process for Minio.
-You should now be able to start the service.
+You should now be able to start the service!

 ```
 systemctl start minio
 ```

 Double check that is in fact running:

 ```
 systemctl status minio
 ```

-You should see an opput similar to:
+You should see an output similar to:

 ```
  minio.service - MinIO